Explore Christ’s first advent and consider how his role and mission still encourages Christians today.

 Far as the curse is found…

-As I travel, I am often caught off guard by how humans treat the world we have been asked to steward.
-On a flight into Nairobi, Kenya I was surprised by the flight attendant’s announcement that anyone with plastic bags should leave them on the plane because they are illegal in all of Kenya.
-I immediately thought about the Ziploc bags I had in my backpack with liquids and jells and the plastic grocery bags I wrap around my running shoes to keep the rest of my suitcase clean.
-When the steward came by, I asked him if I dared keep these bags or if our luggage would be searched upon arrival.
-He replied that if I chose to keep them, I needed to make sure I took them back out of the country with me.
+I experienced a bright spot of this kind of creation care during a trip to East Africa.
+On my flight into Nairobi, Kenya I was surprised by the flight attendant’s announcement that anyone with plastic bags should leave them on the plane because they are illegal in Kenya.
+I often travel with plastic bags, like Ziplocs for my liquids and gels, as well as plastic grocery bags to wrap around my running shoes to keep my suitcase clean.
+I asked the steward whether I could keep these bags or if our luggage would be searched upon arrival.
+He explained that if I chose to keep them, I needed to make sure I took them back out of the country with me.
 He also recommended that I not show the bags in public because I could get a fine.

-On the ride to the retreat center where we would have our training event, I asked our Kenyan host about the ban.
-He smiled and said that it had made a huge difference.
-He pointed to the trees and bushes rushing past the car window and said, “All of this used to be littered with plastic bags and the creek beds were clogged with them.
+On the ride to the retreat center where we would be leading a training event, I asked our Kenyan host about the plastic bag ban.
+He smiled and explained that it had made a significant difference.
+He pointed to the trees and bushes rushing past the car window and said, “All of this used to be littered with plastic bags.
+The trees were strewn with them and creek beds were clogged.
 But now,” he said proudly, “You don’t see a single one.”

 Joy to the world!
 The Savior reigns: